Darsh-Patel-26/College-Assignments/README.md

-# These are the assignments I've completed under my college Studies
+# These are the assignments I've completed under my College Studies